Pataudi: Transport

+Northern Peripheral Road NH 248-BB commonly known as Dwarka Expressway has been constructed.
+Pataudi Road NH 352W connects Pataudi town to this Dwarka Expressway.
+The old alignment of Pataudi Road continues from Dwarka Expressway to Gurgaon city as a city road.

 A new link road has been made by HUDA connecting Manesar with Patuadi road near Wazirpur village.
 The length of the road is 3.5 km.

 Rail

-Pataudi Road railway station operated by Northern Railway of Indian Railways.
-The station is located between Haileymandi and Jatauli village, approximately 3 km from Pataudi and that forms a part of the larger Indian railways network, where trains connect Rewari to Delhi via Gurugram and other important cities in India like Jaipur, Ajmer, Jodhpur, Jaisalmer, Ahmadabad and Mumbai.